Armdroid/Armdroid-Arduino-Library/README.txt

 serial pins (RX pin 0 and TX pin 1) instead of USB/Serial you will need find & replace all occurrences of "Serial" and change to "Serial1" before compiling & uploading the Sketch.

+UPDATE: 08-Aug-2015
+Finally, Armdroid Library has been updated to support asynchronous operation - this means it is now possible to drive multiple motors, and still respond to serial/USB commands, or do other processing between pulsing the stepper motors.

 More example programs & circuits coming soon!
 Do check http://armdroid1.blogspot.co.uk regularly for latest news, updates, and projects centered around this Arduino library.